Why have policies?

 Great question!
 Our friends at Camp Trucking provide door to door luggage service from your home, right to camp and from camp to your home!
 You can learn more about Camp Trucking by visiting the resources page on our website.

 Echoites come from a variety of locations.
 We have summer pick-ups currently in New Jersey, Westchester, Long Island, Maryland, and an escorted flight from Florida.
 We have children arriving from other areas around the United States (Connecticut, Pennsylvania, Arizona, California etc.) as well as other countries!
 Our campers love having summer friends and winter friends, because their their “camp friends” are not the same as their “school friends.”

 In addition to the full-summer (7-week) session, Echo offers two partial-summer sessions.
 Though the majority of campers attend for the full summer, some families find the shorter sessions (four-week July or three-week August) more accommodating for their vacation or school schedules.
 Sometimes it is also reassuring for first-time campers to start their first summer with a shorter stay!
 (And no need to change camps the following summer when they select the full season!)
 Find more information on our Session Lengths page.

 Are there additional fees?

-Camp Echo's tuition includes camper transportation (to and from camp, with the exception of Florida), medication packaging, laundry, horseback riding, canteen, photographs, e-mail, or trips.
-We do suggest a small camper account to cover spending money for souvenirs and purchases for essentials from the camp store; there may also be costs associated with Echo-wear.
+Camp Echo's tuition includes camper transportation from the Tri-State area, laundry, horseback riding, canteen, photographs, e-mail, and day trips.
+We do suggest a small camper account to cover spending money for souvenirs and purchases for essentials from the camp store.

 If your camper is interested in private tennis lessons, there is an additional fee to enroll in that program.